evmts/tevm-monorepo/docs/guide/best-practices.md

 ::: info You will learn

+- how to name your files
 - why you should avoid referencing properties on the contract directly
 - TODO
   :::

+## File naming

+By convention contracts that are deployed to a live network should be suffixed `.sol` while scripts that are only executed locally are suffixed `.s.sol`.
+In future versions EVMts may throw if it detects those files are not following this convention.

 ## Avoid referencing contract properties directly